In This Article

 When I arrived at San Pedro beach, it was like stepping into a whole new world, one that clearly had its own etiquette.
 I felt like a complete outsider, unaware of how to act in this relaxed and exclusive community.
 During my two days under the scorching Spanish sun, I quickly gleaned the basic first-timer rules for shedding your clothing (and insecurities) at the beach.
 Whether you’re searching for all-out liberation or just a short topless foray on your beach haunts this summer, follow these rules to master the art of going au naturel with ease.

 Believe me, this is easier said than done.
 Naturally, when you visit a beach where clothing is optional, your first instinct is to gawk.
 Don’t be that person.
 The number one rule on a nudist beach, or for bathing topless at any beach, is to completely ignore the absurdity of the situation.
 In all honesty, you’re likely the only one who finds the situation strange, so if you calm your mind and embrace it, others will too.

 I learned this lesson the hard way.
 On my second day at San Pedro beach, I walked down to the shoreline for a quick morning dip.
 Unbeknownst to me, a school of jellyfish had washed into the bay overnight, and the small, stinging creatures were bobbing in the water, ready for their first victim: me.
 The takeaway?
 Whether you’re wearing a swimsuit or not, be aware that you’re more exposed to wildlife at the beach, and don’t let your newfound free-spirited nature lead to a trip to the doctor.

-Going au naturel around others is a surefire way to push you out of your comfort zone, and chances are that your first attempt will feel completely foreign.
+Going au naturel is a surefire way to push you out of your comfort zone, and chances are that your first attempt will feel completely foreign.
 Even the most body-confident can feel awkward and exposed, so pack a second towel in case you’d like to quickly cover up.
-There’s nothing worse than fumbling around for a T-shirt or trying to maneuver under the towel you’re lying on, so be prepared.
+There’s nothing worse than fumbling around for a t-shirt or trying to maneuver under the towel you’re lying on in a pinch, so be prepared.